 Professor Steinberg is the founding director of the Civil Rights and Civil Liberties Clinic at Wayne State University Law School, where he also has served as an adjunct public interest professor.
 He often speaks on civil liberties issues at universities and conferences across the country and is frequently interviewed by local and national media.
 He is the recipient of numerous awards and honors, including Harvard Law School's Wasserstein Public Interest Fellowship and Wayne State University Law School's Treasure of Detroit Award.

-Steinberg earned a BA with honors from Wesleyan University in 1983 and graduated cum laude and Order of the Coif from Wayne State Law School in 1989.
+Prof. Steinberg earned a BA with honors from Wesleyan University in 1983 and graduated cum laude and Order of the Coif from Wayne State Law School in 1989.
 Following law school, he clerked for the Hon.
 Marilyn Kelly on the Michigan Court of Appeals.
 Before joining the ACLU staff, he worked in private practice for seven years, specializing in civil rights litigation and civil and criminal appeals.
-Steinberg is a former high school teacher and coach, community organizer, and president of the Ann Arbor Chapter of the National Lawyers Guild.
+Prof. Steinberg is a former high school teacher and coach, community organizer, and president of the Ann Arbor Chapter of the National Lawyers Guild.
 He is also a founding board member of Michigan Peace Action and currently serves on the board of the Michigan Coalition for Human Rights.